-GoPro, a publicly owned company headquartered in the US, was founded in 2003 and employs approximately 1580 individuals.
-It reported $651.5M in revenue as of 2025.
-Its main product line includes consumer electronics.
-The company is principally engaged in designing and providing cameras, mounts, drones, and appliances, and outsources a portion of its manufacturing to third parties in China.
+Publicly Owned GoPro, headquartered in the US, was founded in 2003 and employs approximately 1580 individuals.
+The company reported $651.5M in revenue as of 2025.
+It specializes in consumer electronics, encompassing the design and provision of cameras, mounts, drones, and appliances.
+GoPro outsources a portion of its manufacturing to third parties in China.

 GoPro offers 2 products in the media and telecoms services and media tech industries.
 GoPro's product portfolio comprises of content acquisition and consumer electronics.